jonathanpicazo/product-metafield-migration-tool/README.md

 ### Metafield Type Support

 The only metafield reference supported is of type MediaImages.
 So a metafield that holds an image or a list of images is supported.
 Any other reference type is not supported.
-All other metafield values that arent references are supported.
+All other metafield values that aren't references are supported.
 The metafield list type is also supported.
-This fits our current use case.

 ### Configuration